 The organization founded the scholarship in honor of an important late television photojournalist.
 This award provides substantial financial aid to high school and college students who exhibit a true dedication to the pursuit of a life of journalism and photographic arts.
 The scholarship also gives special consideration to applicants who can produce relevant photo journals of breaking news, and photos that “tell a story.”

 All high school and college photojournalism students are eligible.
 This award is given based on goals, but also on financial need.

 The scholarship awards $1,000 to community college students who show good academic standing at their school.
 The organization asks for an essay regarding students’ future plans in the photography industry.
 This award targets specifically bright and new student photographers who have an interest in journalling pertinent information regarding important social and environmental issues.
 Projects are also not limited to human subjects.

 Any important contemporary issue captured on film is eligible for this award.
 The scholarship asks for qualified community college, university, and trade school applicants.
 All applications must be centered on how the photographic arts can be used to increase public engagement with social issues.

-An arts students committed to community involvement created this $350 scholarship.
+An art student committed to community involvement created this $350 scholarship.
 Trevor Coopersmith, an aesthetically-driven individual, found ways to benefit local communities with his art.
 High school and collegiate photography enthusiasts are required to submit an essay.

 Want to find more photography scholarships?
 In that case, look online and through scholarship databases.
 Otherwise, talk to your high school counselor or college’s financial aid office.
 There’s also no such thing as applying for too many scholarships, as long as you meet all the requirements.